Signs of Brilliance from Napa 2021, Plus a Mind-Blowing Beaujolais Surprise: Weekly Tasting Report (Feb 15-21)

 Jo tasted through almost the entire range of Zymē wines and they all show outstanding quality, in particular the Zymē Amarone della Valpolicella Classico 2017, a black-fruit beauty with a modern, polished touch, and the eccentric Zymē Veneto Harlequin 2015, which is a blend of 15 indigenous and international varieties, 11 reds and four whites, ranging from corvina to cabernet sauvignon and from garganega to sauvignon blanc.
 Check the tasting note below to see how it all fits together extremely well.
 It’s a testament to the winemaker’s skill.

-Charles de Bournet, the owner of Lapostolle and Clos Apalta, and winemaker Andre Leon taste their 2020 offerings.
+Charles de Bournet, the owner of Lapostolle and Clos Apalta, and winemaker Andre Leon at a tasting session.

 CHILE’S ‘FAST AND FURIOUS’ 2020